pbjamrz/sustainabytes-data/README.md

 #### 2. Derived Food Columns

-For each base food item, there are derived metrics.
+For each base food item, there are derived metric columns.
+Derived values are aggregated/interpolated values from multiple raw observations.

-- `o_[food_item]` (open estimate) — monthly opening price estimate for the food item; represents the initial market price at the start of each month
+- `o_[food_item]` **monthly opening price estimate**: represents the initial market price at the start of each month
-- `h_[food_item]` (high estimate) — monthly high price estimate for the commodity apples; represents the initial market price at the start of each month
+- `h_[food_item]` **monthly highest price achieved**: captures market peaks, reflecting the maximum demand or valuation during the period
-- `l_[food_item]` (low estimate)  — monthly opening price estimate for the commodity apples; represents the initial market price at the start of each month
+- `l_[food_item]` **monthly lowest price point**: essential for understanding market dips, buyer interest at lower prices, and the floor value of the commodity
-- `c_[food_item]` (close estimate) — monthly opening price estimate for the commodity apples; represents the initial market price at the start of each month
+- `c_[food_item]` **monthly closing price estimate**: reflectis the closing market sentiment and valuation after a month's trading activity
-- `inflation_[food_item]` (close estimate) — monthly opening price estimate for the commodity apples; represents the initial market price at the start of each month
+- `inflation_[food_item]` **12-month inflation rate**: (also called price change rate) calculated by comparing the current price against the price from 12 months prior, giving an annualized percentage change.
-- `trust_[food_item]` (close estimate) — monthly opening price estimate for the commodity apples; represents the initial market price at the start of each month
+- `trust_[food_item]` **trust score**: ranging from 1-10, reflects the reliability of the inflation calculation for maize; these are specific to each market, time period, and commodity, considering the data availability and accuracy for the preceding 12 months.

-There are also indexes for each derived metric:
+There are also indexes for each derived metric.
+An index is the aggregate value for all food items under the respective metric.

 - `o_food_price_index`
 - `h_food_price_index`